Our Mission, Vision & Proud History

 The Saskatchewan Music Festival Association (SMFA) is the provincial body representing 47 district community music festival organizations across the province.
 Many communities all over Saskatchewan are involved annually in producing volunteer-run district festivals, workshops, and concerts.
 These involve more than 70,000 people as participants, volunteers, and audience members.

 SMFA was established in 1908 and is incorporated under the Non-Profit Corporations Act.
-The SMFA is also affiliated with the Saskatchewan Ministry of Parks, Culture and Sport, SaskCulture, Saskatchewan Arts Board, and the Federation of Canadian Music Festivals.
+The SMFA is also affiliated with the Saskatchewan Ministry of Parks, Culture and Sport, and SaskCulture, Inc.

 History of the SMFA